RammySubiate/e-commerce-data-analysis/README.md

 ## Project Overview
 This project demonstrates an end-to-end data analytics workflow using **Python, SQL, and Power BI**.
 The goal is to clean, transform, and analyze sales transaction data, and create a dashboard for business insights.

+A Python ETL script automates data cleaning, transformation, customer segmentation, revenue calculation, and loading into PostgreSQL for easier updates.

 **Stakeholders questions based on data source (Kaggle)**

 1. How was the sales trend over the months?